Webcam model: Background

-The conceptual artist Jenny Ringley is considered the first camgirl.
+The conceptual artist Jenny Ringley is generally considered to be the first camgirl.
 In 1996, as a student at Dickinson College, Ringley created a website called "JenniCam".
-Her webcam was located in her dorm room and automatically photographed her every few minutes.
-Ringley viewed her site as a straightforward document of her life.
-She did not wish to filter the events that were shown on her camera, so sometimes she was shown nude or engaging in sexual behavior, including sexual intercourse and masturbation.
+Her webcam was located in her dorm room and automatically photographed her every few minutes; Ringley viewed her site as a straightforward document of her life.
+She did not wish to filter the events that were shown on her camera, leading to moments of nudity or sexual behavior, including sexual intercourse and masturbation.
 These images were then broadcast live over the Internet.
 Two years later, in 1998, she divided her website's access between free and paying.

-Also in 1998, a commercial site called AmandaCam was launched.
+In addition to this, in 1998, a commercial site called AmandaCam was launched.
 Amanda's site, like Ringley's, had multiple cameras around her house, which allowed people to look in on her.
-However, Amanda made an important early discovery that would influence the camming industry for decades to come – that a website's popularity could be greatly increased by enabling viewers to chat with a performer while online.
+However, Amanda theorized that a website's popularity could be greatly increased by enabling viewers to chat with a performer while online, which was successful, and has since had a long lasting impact on the webcam modelling industry.
 Within her members section, Amanda made it a point to chat with her viewers for over three hours a day.
 Since the early days of live webcasts by Ringley and Amanda, the phenomenon of camming has grown to become a multibillion-dollar industry, which has an average of at least 12,500 cam models online at any given time, and more than 240,000 viewers at any given time.

 Payment systems and earnings

 A camming website acts as an intermediary and aggregator by hosting independent models, and verifies that all are at least 18 years old.
 Camming websites typically fall into two main categories, dependent upon whether their video chat rooms are free or private.
 Viewers in private chat rooms pay the performance by the minute.
 In free chat rooms, payment is voluntary in the form of tips.

 Tips are electronic tokens that viewers can buy from a camming website, and then give to the models during live performances to show appreciation.
 Tokens can also be used to buy access to private shows, operate a teledildonic device that a model may be wearing, or buy videos and souvenirs from a model.
 The website provides the transactional platform and then collects and distributes a percentage of the tips to the models.
 For public chat rooms, the model's portion of a tip ranges from 30% to 70%, depending on the cam site.

-A July 2020 survey found the average webcam model in the United States works 18 hours per week, and earns $4,470 per month.
+A July 2020 survey found that the average webcam model in the United States works 18 hours per week, and earns $4,470 per month.
 Webcam models who work full-time (40 hours per week or more) earn $11,250 per month on average.
 Top-earning webcam models have a self-reported income of over $312,000 annually, while bottom earners take home as little as $100 per week.